shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/web_today.md

         <li class="fragment">... and much <a href="http://mobilehtml5.org/" target="_blank">more</a></li>
     </ul>
     <aside class="notes">
         <b>HTML5 is now capable of controlling your device hardware.
-Right now and mostly on Chrome, we can access the following APIS:</b>
+We can for instance access the following APIS:</b>
         <ul>
             <li>Vibration API</li>
             <li>Batterie status API</li>